 The JBL Vibe Beam are fair for office use.
 These headphones have a roughly eight-hour battery life that will get you through most work days, especially since they come with a case for easy on-the-go charging.
 They lack ANC, but they still passively block out most office chatter.
 Plus, you can control how much sound you hear through the headphones, with an Ambient Aware mode to let in some background noise, as well as a TalkThru mode to hear what your coworkers are saying without removing your buds.

 The JBL Vibe Beam aren't designed for wireless gaming.
-You can connect them to your PC over Bluetooth, but their latency is fairly high in their default Audio mode.
+You can connect them to your PC over Bluetooth, but their latency is very high in their default Audio mode.
 You'll want to switch to their Video mode in their companion app, which reduces latency.
+However, you'll still encounter lip sync issues, which can make or break your gaming experience.

 You can't use these headphones with a wired connection.